johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 # Key Remapping

-The [Input Remapper](https://github.com/sezanzeb/input-remapper) app can convert the "unknown" key events into other key events / macros.
+The [Input Remapper](https://github.com/sezanzeb/input-remapper) app can convert the "unknown" key events, pen buttons, the co-pilot key, etc, into other key events / macros.
 Limitations:

-* All 4 "unknown" keys will do the same thing, they can't be remapped independently
+* Some special keys will do the same thing, and can't be remapped independently.
-* The special key events emitted by the Lenovo drivers do not have a "held" state (they instantly trigger a "key up" event after the initial "key down"), so you can't exactly simulate holding a modifier key like `Ctrl` (but there is a workaround below).
+* With the exception of the copilot key, the special key events emitted by the Lenovo drivers do not have a "held" state (they instantly trigger a "key up" event after the initial "key down"), so you can't exactly simulate holding a modifier key like `Ctrl` (but there is a workaround below).

 After installing, click the "Ideapad Extra Buttons" section, add a preset, click "record", record the key stroke, and then enter a macro in the field to the right.